arifhossen/aws-ec2-infra-with-jenkins-setup-by-terraform/README.md

 - Use the VPC ID and Subnet IDs from the outputs for integrating with other AWS services.

-## Step 6: After Create ec2 instance infrastructure also install Jenkins
+## Step 7: After Create ec2 instance infrastructure also install Jenkins and Unlock Jenkins
-## 7. Unlock Jenkins

 After Jenkins is installed, you need to unlock it to complete the setup.
 The initial admin password is stored in a file on the server.
 Follow these steps to retrieve it: